top of page

 Every community across America has people and organizations engaged in service, and every community has public spaces where service can be honored.
 This is why we are partnering to establish community based exhibits of service, a model that provides the tools and resources for communities across the nation to celebrate service locally.
 These exhibits will be community led, through collaborations between local institutions, service organizations, schools and individuals.

-Campus Museum of Service
+Campus Museums of Service

 11.png